lmarzy/birthdays-react/README.md

 # kickstarter-react
-Kickstarter for a React site
+Kickstarter for a React app